 - Neuroendocrine experts experienced in diagnosing and treating neuroendocrine tumors, which can form in the nervous system or hormonal glands and may affect the digestive tract

-- Hepatic artery infusion (HAI) therapy, which may allow chemotherapy drugs to be directed specifically at the liver when colorectal cancer spreads there
+- Hepatic artery infusion (HAI) therapy, which may allow chemotherapy drugs to be directed specifically at the liver when colorectal cancer has spread there

 Our Chicago Gastrointestinal Cancer Experts